MastooraTurkmen/Color-Scheme/README.md

 Hello there,

-This is my another project which is about  color scheme.
+This is the best project which is about  color scheme.
 In this site you can get different types of color and change them.
-I am so much happy that I am sharing my project with all of you.
-Thank you so much for your nice attention.

 ------